Skip to main content

 Want to gain real-life litigation experience that is not a mock trial or other simulation?
 Want to advocate in court on behalf of an individual who cannot afford to hire an attorney but needs legal assistance?
 Want to learn in a supportive environment under the supervision of an experienced attorney?

 The CLI program is designed to be litigation intensive.
-Our CLIs are not assigned to endless memorandum writing or to document review.
-They have their own clients and cases for which they are responsible under the supervision of a Florida attorney.
+Our CLIs are not assigned to endless memorandum writing or document review.
+They have their own clients and cases for which they are responsible under the supervision of an Assistant Public Defender, a Florida attorney.
 After actively participating in the week-long Public Defender Onboarding Program, CLIs are assigned their own cases.
-CLIs manage their own caseload and are expected to staff their cases with the assigned trainer or supervisor.
+CLIs manage their own caseload and are expected to staff their cases with their assigned supervisor.

 Certified Legal Interns are accountable for providing high-quality representation to our clients, and continuously learning, under the supervision of an APD.
 Responsibilities include, but are not limited to: